open-make/openmakewebsite/content/blog/2023-02-13-ventmon/index.en.md

 I built a ventilator test device which became the Ventmon.
 It has wifi connections with "Internet of Things" enabled.

+It allowed a quality assurance for the teams that were attempting to build mechanical ventilators.

 ### Hardware maturity

+The VentMon is halfway between a demonstration and commercial product, it is the most mature product.
+You can't buy it right now and I don't have an inventory of them.

+The PolyVent is somewhere between a prototype and a demonstration because we attempt to build an educational platform with it.

+### Rebuilds
 It was built by the team, and used to test ventilators worldwide.

-### Rebuilds

 {{< /card >}}